unvar/simple-json2csv/README.md

 ```
 data: the array of objects to be converted [{}...]
-fields: array of field objects [{ name: 'blah', header: 'Blah Header' }...]
+fields: array of field objects or simple strings [{ name: 'blah', header: 'Blah Header' }...]
-        header property is optional in which case field property will be use for column name
+        header property is optional in which case name property or string will be use for column name
 transform: the function which will be called on each object function(obj) { return transformed; }
  ```